Aniline: Diazotization

 The reaction of converting primary aromatic amine into diazonium salt is called diazotisation.

-In this reaction primary aromatic amine reacts with sodium nitrile and with 2 moles of HCl which is known as Ice cold mixture because the temperature use to be 0.5 °C and it forms benzene diazonium salt as major product and water and sodium chloride.
+In this reaction primary aromatic amine is allowed to react with sodium nitrite and 2 moles of HCl, which is known as "ice cold mixture" because the temperature for the reaction was as low as 0.5 °C. The benzene diazonium salt is formed as major product alongside the byproducts water and sodium chloride.

 Other reactions

-It reacts with nitrobenzene to produce phenazine in the Wohl-Aue reaction.
+It reacts with nitrobenzene to produce phenazine in the Wohl–Aue reaction.
 Hydrogenation gives cyclohexylamine.

 Being a standard reagent in laboratories, aniline is used for many niche reactions.
 Its acetate is used in the aniline acetate test for carbohydrates, identifying pentoses by conversion to furfural.
 It is used to stain neural RNA blue in the Nissl stain.

+In addition, aniline is the starting component in the production of diglycidyl aniline.
+Epichlorohydrin is the other main ingredient.

 Uses

 Aniline is predominantly used for the preparation of methylenedianiline and related compounds by condensation with formaldehyde.
 The diamines are condensed with phosgene to give methylene diphenyl diisocyanate, a precursor to urethane polymers.

 Other uses include rubber processing chemicals (9%), herbicides (2%), and dyes and pigments (2%).
 As additives to rubber, aniline derivatives such as phenylenediamines and diphenylamine, are antioxidants.
 Illustrative of the drugs prepared from aniline is paracetamol (acetaminophen, Tylenol).
 The principal use of aniline in the dye industry is as a precursor to indigo, the blue of blue jeans.

+Aniline oil is also used for mushroom identification.
+Kerrigan's 2016 Agaricus of North America P45: (Referring to Schaffer's reaction) "In fact I recommend switching to the following modified test.
+Frank (1988) developed an alternative formulation in which aniline oil is combined with glacial acetic acid (GAA, essentially distilled vinegar) in a 50:50 solution.
+GAA is a much safer, less reactive acid.
+This single combined reagent is relatively stable over time.
+A single spot or line applied to the pileus (or other surface).
+In my experience the newer formulation works as well as Schaffer's while being safer and more convenient."